-Kaylie + Ethan’s intimate wedding in Western Illinois was incredibly special and heartwarming.
+Kaylie + Ethan’s intimate wedding outside of Chicago was incredibly special and heartwarming and we have the photography to prove it!
 The day started out with the girls getting ready at The Axis hotel in Moline, a couple hours outside of Chicago.
 Kaylie’s bridesmaids were her sisters and soon-to-be sister in law.

 I love a good story of how couples met and Ethan and Kaylie are no exception.
 Kaylie was actually friends with Ethan’s sister and played soccer with her in high school before even meeting Ethan.
 The two met in high school, both playing soccer for their high school, and the rest is history.
 It’s safe to say that this day was a long time coming with how long they’ve known each other!
 I love couples who have known each other since they were kids because there’s almost always a playfulness and fun side to them that reminds me of young love.
 Ethan and Kaylie were so comfortable around each other.
 They brought out each other’s fun and silly side throughout the day.